libsdl-org/SDL/docs/README-migration.md

 SDL_QUERY, SDL_IGNORE, SDL_ENABLE, and SDL_DISABLE have been removed.
 You can use the functions SDL_SetEventEnabled() and SDL_EventEnabled() to set and query event processing state.

+SDL_AddEventWatch() now returns -1 if it fails because it ran out of memory and couldn't add the event watch callback.

 The following symbols have been renamed:
 * SDL_APP_DIDENTERBACKGROUND => SDL_EVENT_DID_ENTER_BACKGROUND
 * SDL_APP_DIDENTERFOREGROUND => SDL_EVENT_DID_ENTER_FOREGROUND